USEPA/csb-rebate-forms-app/app/server/app/content/new-rebate-form-dialog.md

-## Start a new rebate application
+## Start a New Rebate Application

-Please select a row below to begin your new rebate application.
+Please select a row (arrow icon) below to begin your rebate form.